ton-community/ton-docs/docs/develop/smart-contracts/guidelines/tips.md

 ## About bounce TON back

-If you have the `throw_if` function (with code != 0) in recv_internal triggered and the bounce flag set([tblkch.pdf 4.2.5](https://newton-blockchain.github.io/tblkch.pdf)), all coins will be sent back.
+If you have the `throw_if` function (with code != 0) in recv_internal triggered and the bounce flag set([Message Layout](https://docs.ton.org/develop/smart-contracts/messages#message-layout)), all coins will be sent back.

 Read more in the [original discussion](https://t.me/tondev/44958).